-If you spend a lot of time on CLI mode, you should definitely used or heard about reverse search function in BASH.
+Most of you have definitely used or heard about reverse search function in BASH.
 The keyboard shortcut to do reverse search in Bash is Ctrl+r.
-Using bash reverse search, we can bring up all commands which we used previously executed without having to re-type them every time.
+Using bash reverse search, we can bring up all commands which we previously executed without having to re-type them every time.
 You can, of course, use UP/DOWN arrows to search your bash history.
 However, Ctrl+r will make this process much easier and faster.
-Today, I Stumbled upon a replacement to ‘Ctrl+r’ Bash history search feature.
-Meet “McFly”, a simple tool written in Rust programming language that replaces the default Ctrl+r Bash history search with an intelligent search engine.
+Today, I Stumbled upon a replacement to 'Ctrl+r' Bash history search feature.
+Meet "McFly", a simple tool written in Rust programming language that replaces the default Ctrl+r Bash history search with an intelligent search engine.
 All command suggestions made by McFly are prioritized in real time with a small neural network.

 McFly rebinds Ctrl+r functionality to bring up all recently executed commands from your Bash history.
 It augments your shell history by tracking the following:

 - timestamp (When you run the command),